 Exporting rudof as an MCP server

-A part of rudof functionality can be exported as an MCP (Model Context Protocol) server, allowing it to provide its capabilities to external clients over HTTP.
+Part of rudof functionality can be exported as an MCP (Model Context Protocol) server, allowing it to provide its capabilities to external clients.

-By default, the MCP server will listen on port 8000, at host 127.0.0.1, and expose its functionality under the route name rudof.
+By default, the MCP server uses the stdin transport.
+When using http-sse transport, the server listens on http://127.0.0.1:8000 by default and exposes its functionality under the route name rudof.

 You can start the MCP server with the following command: